JasonLi-TMT/Text-Mining-Over-Presidents-Speech-with-NLP/README.md

-# Spring 2017
-# Project 1: Text Mining Over Presidents' Speech
+# Text Mining Over Presidents' Speech

-# What did the presidents say at their inauguation?
+## What did the presidents say at their inauguation?

 ![image](figs/title.jpg)